Peko

 Peko (Finnish spelling Pekko, Pekka, Pellon Pekko) is an ancient Estonian and Finnish god of crops, especially barley and brewing.
-In the area of Setumaa, between Estonia and Russia, inhabited by the Seto language-speaking Setos, the cult of Peko was alive until the 20th century.
+In the area of Setomaa, between Estonia and Russia, inhabited by the Seto language-speaking Setos, the cult of Peko was alive until the 20th century.
 Today, the Seto people (an ethnic group of Estonians in the south-east of the country) also revere Peko as their national hero and king, the name and figure are widely used as a national symbol.

+Name

+Magnus Olsen connected Peko to Norse Byggvir, whose name comes from the Norse word for "barley".
+If Peko's name came from Proto-Norse, it would require the existence of the Proto-Norse form *beggwu for barley.
+Kaarle Krohn pointed out the Finnish connection of the name Pekka to Pietari (biblical Peter).
+Nils Lid initially believed pekko to not be a loan, but the name of the common horsetail; Uno Harva denied this, stating that the word of the plant in the Karelian Isthmus and Ingria is pökkö instead.